 Gartner defines cloud enterprise resource planning (ERP) for product-centric enterprises as a market for application technology that supports the automation of operational activities for the manufacturing, distribution, delivery and servicing of goods.
 Cloud ERP for product-centric enterprises is delivered under a SaaS license model (with frequent mandatory updates), where application support, infrastructure provisioning and management are the responsibility of the vendor.

-Competitive and market intelligence tools allow organizations to track, collect, store, analyze, and disseminate information and insights about competitors, markets, and customers collected from internal and external sources, including but not limited to social media, websites, product information, and financial filings.
-Such tools provide a centralized platform for all market and competitive intelligence, which can be utilized by a range of stakeholders within the organization for their specific needs.
+Competitive and market intelligence tools allow organizations to track, collect, store, analyze and disseminate information and insights — collected from internal and external sources — about competitors, markets and customers.
+These sources include, but are not limited to, news, social media, websites, industry databases, syndicated research and financial filings.
+These tools provide a centralized platform for all market and competitive intelligence, which can be used by a range of stakeholders within an organization for their specific needs (e.g., corporate strategy, product strategy, differentiated messaging or sales enablement).

 Computer-Aided Design software is used by designers, engineers, architects, and drafters across several industries to create two-dimensional and three-dimensional models.
 These 2D and 3D models can be used to explore design ideas, visualize concepts and simulate the physical behavior of a design in the real world.
 The software provides in-built templates such as flowcharts, mind maps, wireframes, network diagrams, and org charts to create quality as well as detailed design models.
 The software also allows for instant changes to models enabling collaborative work between team members.